 All Parks & Recreation programs have been cancelled for the foreseeable future.
 Additionally, the Whitehall Senior Center is now closed.
 The City encourages anyone that may is sick, or that may have potentially been exposed to COVID-19, to voluntarily abstain from visiting our parks and recreational facilities.

 Event and Facility Notices:

-- Playgrounds: While parks remain open for socially distant outdoor activities (walking, jogging, etc.), all playgrounds are effectively closed.
+- Playgrounds: While parks remain open for socially distant outdoor activities (walking, jogging, etc.), all playgrounds and sports courts are closed.

 - Senior Center: Closed to all activities.